jyztintan/tp/docs/DeveloperGuide.md

 This section describes some noteworthy details on how certain features are implemented.

-``### Filter by Name feature
+### Overall Filter feature

 #### Implementation
+This feature enables users to filter and view persons in Realodex based on specified criteria such as name, remark, tag, birthday, and housing type.
+The key components involved are:

+- `FilterCommand`: Executes the filtering operation based on a provided predicate that encapsulates the filtering criteria.
+- `PrefixChecker`: Ensures the syntactic correctness of user inputs by verifying command prefixes.
+Detects command format violations, and facilitates clear error messaging.
+- `FilterCommandParser`: Parses user input into a FilterCommand by identifying the filtering field and keyphrase.
+- `PredicateProducer`: Generates specific predicates based on the identified field and keyphrase.
+- `Predicates`: `NameContainsKeyphrasePredicate`, `RemarkContainsKeyphrasePredicate`, `TagsMatchPredicate`, `BirthdayIsInMonthPredicate`, and `HousingTypeMatchPredicate` that determine if a person's attributes match the user-defined criteria.

+### Filter by Name feature

+#### Description

 The Filter by Name feature allows users to filter the list of persons in Realodex based on their names.
-It is implemented using a predicate that checks if a person's name contains the keyphrase provided by the user.
+This is implemented using the `NameContainsKeyphrasePredicate` that checks if a person's name contains the keyphrase provided by the user.
-The key components involved in this feature include:

-- FilterCommand: A command that, when executed, updates the filtered person list based on the predicate.
-- NameContainsKeyphrasePredicate: A predicate that tests whether a person's name contains the given keyphrase.

 #### Example Usage Scenario
-1. The user launches the application and the Model is initialized with the initial list of persons.
-2. The user executes the command filter n/John, intending to filter out persons whose names contain "John".
+1. The user executes the command `filter n/John`, intending to filter out persons whose names contain "John".
-3. `LogicManager` parses the command, creating a FilterCommand with a NameContainsKeyphrasePredicate initialized with "John".
+2. The FilterCommandParser interprets the input, creating a FilterCommand with the `NameContainsKeyphrasePredicate`.
-4. `FilterCommand` is executed, using the predicate to filter the list of persons.
-5. The UI is updated to show only the persons whose names contain "John".
+3. The `FilterCommand` applies the `NameContainsKeyphrasePredicate` predicate, updating the filtered person list to only include those whose names contain "John".
+4. The UI reflects this filtered list.

 #### Design considerations

 Aspect: Handling of partial names

-**Alternative 1 (current choice): Allow partial matches of names.
-For example, filter n/Jo will match "John", "Joanna", etc.**
+**Alternative 1 (current choice): Allow partial matches of names.**

+> For example, `filter n/Jo` returns persons with names "John", "Joanna", etc.

 Pros: More flexible search.